ArthurSonzogni/OpenGL_CMake_Skeleton/README.md

 * mkdir build
 * cd build
 * cmake ..
-* make run
+* ./main

 usage (Windows) :
 -----------------
 For instance :
-cmake-gui .
+* cmake-gui .
--- Configure (Choose for example Visual Studio generator) -- Generate
+* Configure (Choose for example Visual Studio generator)
+* Generate
-Launch the generated project in your IDE and run it.
+Launch the generated project in your favorite IDE and run it.

 usage (Mac Os X) :